 Grants assessment process

-An application for a grant of assistance under this guideline must be lodged via ATLAS using the ‘VLA ASSESSED – FAMILY LAW PROPERTY PILOT’ template either by way of a ‘new application’ or an ‘extension’.
+An application for a grant of assistance under this guideline must be lodged via ATLAS using the ‘VLA ASSESSED – FAMILY LAW PROPERTY PROGRAM’ template either by way of a ‘new application’ or an ‘extension’.
 The lawyer should make the following selections:

 - under ‘court hearings’, select ‘yes’ and advise of the appropriate court